Benchmarking

 1. Create an ENERGY STAR Portfolio Manager account or log in to your existing account.

-The City of St. Louis requires energy data be submitted through ENERGY STAR Portfolio Manager, a free online tool administered by the U.S. Environmental Protection Agency.
-This is a tool that is not used exclusively for benchmarking.
+ENERGY STAR Portfolio Manager is a free online tool administered by the U.S. Environmental Protection Agency.
+This tool is not used exclusively for benchmarking.
 According to EPA, more than 40% of the commercial buildings market uses ENERGY STAR Portfolio Manager to measure and track their energy use.
 A score of 50 represents typical performance, while a score of 75 indicates that your facility performs better than 75 percent of all similar facilities nationwide.

 2. Collect all data needed for benchmarking.

-You'll need your St. Louis City building ID which you can look up on the City's Benchmarking website which you can find here.
-You'll also need basic building information including gross floor area, year built (can be estimated), and occupancy percentage.
-On the utility side, you'll need start and end date of billing cycles and usage for all utilities including water (ccf), electricity (kWh), natural gas (ccf), district steam (Klbs) and any other energy purchased in bulk (fuel oil, propane, diesel, coal, etc.).
+You’ll need basic building information including gross floor area, year built (can be estimated), and occupancy percentage.
+On the utility side, you’ll need start and end date of billing cycles and usage for all utilities including water (ccf), electricity (kWh), natural gas (ccf), district steam (Klbs) and any other energy purchased in bulk (fuel oil, propane, diesel, coal, etc.).

 Additional information may be needed if special circumstances apply such as your property generates power onsite, isn’t individually metered, or has multiple tenants.
 Details on whether additional information is required can be found here.